Joseph Conrad: Merchant marine

-Conrad completed his last long-distance voyage as a seaman on 26 July 1893 when the Torrens docked at London and "J. Conrad Korzemowin" (per the certificate of discharge) debarked.
+Conrad completed his last long-distance voyage as a seaman on 26 July 1893 when the Torrens docked at London and "J. Conrad Korzemowin"—per the certificate of discharge—debarked.

 When the Torrens had left Adelaide on 13 March 1893, the passengers had included two young Englishmen returning from Australia and New Zealand: 25-year-old lawyer and future novelist John Galsworthy; and Edward Lancelot Sanderson, who was going to help his father run a boys' preparatory school at Elstree.
-They were probably the first Englishmen and non-sailors with whom Conrad struck up a friendship; he would remain in touch with both.
-The protagonist of one of Galsworthy's first literary attempts, "The Doldrums" (1895–96), the first mate Armand, is obviously modelled on Conrad.
+They were probably the first Englishmen and non-sailors with whom Conrad struck up a friendship and he would remain in touch with both.
+In one of Galsworthy's first literary attempts, The Doldrums (1895–96), the protagonist—first mate Armand—is modelled after Conrad.

 At Cape Town, where the Torrens remained from 17 to 19 May, Galsworthy left the ship to look at the local mines.
 Sanderson continued his voyage and seems to have been the first to develop closer ties with Conrad.
 Later that year, Conrad would visit his relatives in Poland and Ukraine once again.